Cloud IVR: What It Is & 5 Benefits For Your Business

 Does IVR Use AI?

 AI is often used in IVR systems to make them more personalized, intuitive, and effective.
-For example, conversational AI may be deployed to pick up on context clues in customer speech, intuit the customer’s needs, and route them quickly to the right person or service.
+For example, conversation AI may be deployed to pick up on context clues in customer speech, intuit the customer’s needs, and route them quickly to the right person or service.

 CloudTalk uses AI to enhance customers’ experiences, to support teams, and to help contact center agents perform at their very best.